jodaf/quilvyn-oldschool/README.md

 ## 1st and 2nd Edition plugin for the Quilvyn RPG character sheet generator

-The quilvyn-oldschool package bundles modules that extend Quilvyn to work with the first and second editions of D&D, applying the rules of the
+The quilvyn-oldschool package bundles modules that extend Quilvyn to work with the 1st and 2nd editions of D&D, applying the rules of the
 <a href="https://www.drivethrurpg.com/product/17003/Players-Handbook-1e">1st
 Edition Players Handbook</a> and
 <a href="https://www.drivethrurpg.com/product/16868/Players-Handbook-Revised-2e">2nd